loebi-ch/jquery-clock-timepicker/README.md

 Changelog
 ---------

+**Version 2.1.8**
+- Fixed an issue with overlapping popup when input element has a top margin.

 **Version 2.1.7**
 - Issue #9 fixed.
 Better approach to select hour/minute part with mouse click.

 **Version 2.1.6**
 - Bugfix when entering time/duration with keyboard on an empty input field.